10 Ways To Reduce Added Sugars

-Sugar is one of the most confusing topics when it comes to health and weight loss thanks to years of complicated diet culture messaging.
-And while I'm a big fan of healthy balance, where fun and nourishment co-exist, for many women I find that added sugars are sabotaging their health and weight loss goals.
+Sugar is one of the most confusing topics in health and weight loss — largely because of years of mixed messages from diet culture.
+And while I’m a big believer in balance, where enjoyment and nourishment can coexist, I often see added sugars quietly sabotaging health, energy, and fat loss goals in midlife.

 The American Heart Association recommends a daily limit of 25 grams (or just 6 teaspoons) of added sugar each day.
 And given the sneaky place those sugars hide, those grams can add up quick, especially if your'e eating highly processed foods from a box, bag, or container.